The comfiest white armchair in the counselling space with a black-and-white checkered pillow, round glass side table with plant, and framed artwork.

 We are mindful of the third chair so that our words and actions sustain but do not diminish the person they represent.

-Establishing a pathway forward
+Establishing a pathway forward.

 Are you ready for counselling?